Gnoompa/pfdoc/docs/streaming.md

 ## Local machine setup

 Easiest way to stream is to use [OBS](https://obsproject.com/).
-If you need to stream simounteniusely to multiple platforms (pump.fun, X, Twitch), use multistreaming with custom RTMP from [Restream](https://restream.io/multistreaming) or [Streamyard](https://streamyard.com/multistreaming)
+If you need to stream simultaneously to multiple platforms (pump.fun, X, Twitch), use multistreaming with custom RTMP from [Restream](https://restream.io/multistreaming) or [Streamyard](https://streamyard.com/multistreaming)

 ## Remote machine setup